 Every so often you come across an Instagram page that's so visually captivating that you can't take your eyes off of it.
-Mona Baltazar, also known as MonaCut, of Davide Hair Studio has that effect on people.
+Mona Baltazar, also known as MonaCut, of Davide Hair Studio in NYC has that effect on people.
 A curl magician, if you will, the way this woman cuts and shapes curls is mesmerizing.

 Baltazar has created a cult following of curl enthusiasts because of her commitment to celebrating texture in all of its glory.
 With a sole focus on cutting, styling, and creating shapes and silhouettes for curly-haired women, Baltazar is the type of hairstylist we need more of.
 It's clear that her love of hair goes beyond the surface.
 She fosters a connection with her clients, which fuels her desire to share their stories and educate others on the beauty of textured hair.

 In a society where women are marginalized at work for "unkempt" natural hairstyles and young women are getting suspended from school for wearing their natural curls, Baltazar paints a refreshing picture of curls that the world needs to see.

 BYRDIE: What brought you into the world of hairstyling?

 MONA BALTAZAR: I was the first person in my family to become a hairdresser.
 I come from the Philippines, and my mom was single.
 I didn't have real guidance on what to do professionally after high school.
 On career day in high school when I was a senior, I had no idea what I wanted to do.
 I saw something say "cosmetology" and was drawn to it.
 I went to our local community college in San Jose, California, and applied.
 As soon as I got into the program, hair felt so natural for me.
 I went to school for it for two years and haven't stopped doing hair since.
 I'm lucky and grateful that hair found me.

 BYRDIE: You have over 10 years of experience in professional hairstyling, and you've been focusing primarily on curly hair the past two and a half years.
 What sparked your shift to texture?